zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/setup-workshop-environment/setup-workshop-environment.md

    ![](./images/user-created.png " ")

-   **Note:** In this workshop, you will not login to OCI using the new **`training-dcat-admin-user`** user that you just created in this step; instead, you will continue your work using the same Cloud Administrator user that you used so far in this workshop.
+   **Note:** In this workshop, you will not login to OCI using the new **`training-dcat-admin-user`** user that you just created in this task; instead, you will continue your work using the same Cloud Administrator user that you used so far in this workshop.
 As a Cloud Administrator, you can create a one-time password for the new **`training-dcat-admin-user`** user.
 The user must change the password during the first sign in to the Console.
 For additional information, see [Managing User Credentials](https://docs.cloud.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcredentials.htm) in the OCI documentation.

-## **STEP 4:** Create an IAM Data Catalog Administrators Group and Add the New User to the Group
+## **Task 4:** Create an IAM Data Catalog Administrators Group and Add the New User to the Group

 Create a Data Catalog group whose members will be granted permissions to manage the Data Catalog.

-1. If you are still on the **Users** page from the previous step, click the **Groups** link in the **Identity** section on the left; otherwise, open the **Navigation** menu and click **Identity & Security**.
+1. If you are still on the **Users** page from the previous task, click the **Groups** link in the **Identity** section on the left; otherwise, open the **Navigation** menu and click **Identity & Security**.
 Under **Identity**, click **Groups**.

 2. On the **Groups** page, click **Create Group**.